untodesu/voxelius/docs/dev/modding/init-modinfo.md

 ## Load order

 Mods are ordered by a topological sort of dependencies.
-Within a single "group" of mods in that list, things are loaded in an alphabetical order.
-Mods without dependencies (ie only depending on `builtin`) are loaded first.
+Within one group in that list, mods load in alphabetical order.
+Mods with no dependencies beyond `builtin` load first.

-> **NOTE:** non-existent dependencies cause the mod to fail
+> **NOTE:** a missing dependency causes the mod to fail.